mafortin/mprage-like/README.md

 **This repository contains the code related to a submission that is still under review.**

-If you have any question regarding the usage of this code, or any suggestions to improve it, you can contact us at: marc.a.fortin@ntnu.no
+If you have any question regarding the usage of this code or any suggestions to improve it, you can contact us at: marc.a.fortin@ntnu.no